List of The Dumping Ground characters: May-Li Wang

 Bailey takes on responsibility of a dog, Mischief (Sage), after he blames himself for the death of his homeless owner Mal (Dai Bradley) and he wins Mike and May-Li round upon training him.
 When Harry Jones leaves the 'Dumping Ground' for a foster family, Floss cuts off Jeff the giraffe's head and May-Li later returns Jeff to him.
 Mike and May-Li lecture Tee and Kazima when they leave a holiday club and what they should have done after catching two burglars.
 Ryan (Lewis Hamilton) accesses everyone's records and he receives a text from Harry, asking for help and he tells Mike and May-Li about Harry's foster placement.
-Ryan takes Harry and his foster brother, Finn (Ruben Reuter), from their foster home and when they arrive at the 'Dumping Ground', Harry doesn't want to go back.
+Ryan takes Harry and his foster brother, Finn (Ruben Reuter), from their foster home and when they arrive at the 'Dumping Ground', Harry doesn't want to return.
 Harry and Finn tell May-Li what their foster home was like.
 A rabbit is found in the garden and Toni (Nelly Currant) calls it Mr Nibbles.
-Billie (Gwen Currant) and Finn show May-Li a picture of Toni with her Dad and a rabbit, Mr Nibbles, resembling the one they found.
-Toni and Billie tell May-Li that their dad let Mr Nibbles out of the hutch and they had foxes.
+Billie (Gwen Currant) and Finn show May-Li a picture of Toni with her father and a rabbit, Mr Nibbles, resembling the one they found.
+Toni and Billie tell May-Li that their father let Mr Nibbles out of the hutch and they had foxes.
 May-Li receives a call from the rabbit owner and she breaks the news to Toni.
 Toni decides not to accept May-Li's offer of a rabbit when the rabbit has baby rabbits.